 Content Area Courses: An undergraduate major in English or 32 semester hours of Language Arts.
 Either option must include coursework from the below list.
 An audit will be completed after admission and you will be notified of any deficiencies.

-One course in introductory study of literature
+One course in the introductory study of literature

 One course in English literature